How ADHD Affects The Brain: Implications For Treatment and Support

 The ADHD brain’s communication systems depend on how brain networks interact.
 Key networks include:

-If the DMN remains active when it should be quiet, staying focused on the present task becomes difficult.
-Challenges in the salience network further complicate deciding which stimuli deserve attention.
+If the DMN stays active when it should be quiet, staying focused on the current task becomes difficult.
+On top of that, challenges in the salience network make it harder to decide which input deserves attention.

 Differences in Communication Pathways

 Functional MRI studies show that information flow across brain networks may be less efficient in ADHD.
-Communication gaps between regions that normally work together can slow processing speed and attention management.
+Gaps between regions that normally work together can slow processing speed and attention.

-When these connections do not operate optimally, the brain must expend extra effort.
-As a result, mental fatigue sets in more quickly, impacting productivity and self-esteem.
+When these connections do not work well, the brain must use extra effort.
+As a result, mental fatigue sets in faster, which can affect productivity and self-esteem.

 Implications for Treatments and Support